Main Page Content

 Can a math tutor help me with my statistics course?

 Maybe.
 The College at Brockport offers courses in statistics across many different disciplines.
 This makes understanding your questions and unclarities difficult for many of the math tutors.
 Moreover, the emphasized approaches and software used vary from one statistics course to another.
 Some of the math tutors have a strong enough understanding of statistics to provide thorough assistance while other tutors may not have the expertise to help effectively.
-Thus, you are welcome to come to the SLC and ask a math tutor for some help with statistics but you should check out our Math Tutors Bios page in order to find which math tutors can help with statistics and what hours these tutors hold.
-Additionally, you should check our Statistics Tutoring page as the SLC also provides tutoring for the specific statistics classes across the different disciplines, e.g. SOC 200, PSH 202, ECN 204, HLS 488 and others.
+Thus, you are welcome to come to the Center and ask a math tutor for some help with statistics but you should check out our Math Tutors Bios page in order to find which math tutors can help with statistics and what hours these tutors hold.
+Additionally, you should check our Statistics Tutoring page as the Center also provides tutoring for the specific statistics classes across the different disciplines, e.g. SOC 200, PSH 202, ECN 204, HLS 488 and others.

 Who are the math tutors?

-All of the SLC tutors are undergraduate and graduate math majors who are selected based upon recommendations by the Department of Mathematics faculty.
+All of our tutors are undergraduate and graduate math majors who are selected based upon recommendations by the Department of Mathematics faculty.
 Tutors are hired based on academic excellence, math proficiency (i.e., have completed at least Calculus III), and a willingness to help others.
 Department of Mathematics graduate assistants also work as math tutors.
 Upon being hired, math tutors participate in a training seminar and, throughout the semester, are closely supervised.
 Approximately 15 math tutors are available each semester.
 Click here for the math tutors' bios!

 Do I need to make an appointment?

-No. The SLC's math tutoring programming is offered on a drop-in basis.
-Students wishing to receive help in math courses or math related issues may drop by the SLC whenever we are open and can receive assistance from a math tutor.
+No. The math tutoring programming is offered on a drop-in basis.
+Students wishing to receive help in math courses or math related issues may drop by the Center whenever we are open and can receive assistance from a math tutor.
 The tables in the math lab are organized by course so that students may work with each other and so tutors may offer support to more than one student at a time.
 The math tutors are trained to do their best at giving all students equal attention.
 Math tutoring is our most greatly demanded programming and we encourage students to be patient and productive while waiting for assistance from a math tutor.
-For answers to any other questions about the SLC's math tutoring program, please contact the SLC Director, Michael Dentino at (585) 395-2292.
+For answers to any other questions about the math tutoring program, please contact the ASC Tutoring Director, Michael Dentino at (585) 395-2292.

 Math Tutoring Hours Walk-In: